linux-of-user/plexichat/docs/PLUGIN_DEVELOPMENT.md

 - Provide a `README.md` as the main entry point for your plugin docs.
 - Use clear section headings and links for navigation.
 - Keep documentation up to date with plugin features and CLI commands.
+- Follow repository naming conventions for any content promoted to the central docs/ directory (UPPERCASE_WITH_UNDERSCORES.md).

 This guide provides a comprehensive foundation for developing plugins for PlexiChat.
 Follow the best practices and examples to create robust, maintainable plugins that integrate seamlessly with the PlexiChat ecosystem.